-Modern technology has made it easier than ever to set up shop online.
-Whether you’re a side-hustler or a serious seller, there’s a platform to help you achieve your goal.
+Modern technology like website builders and CMS platforms have made it easier than ever to set up shop online.
+Whether you’re a side-hustler or a serious seller, there’s a platform to help you achieve your goal – as the owners of the more than 26.5 million ecommerce sites worldwide in 2023* have already realized.

 At Website Builder Expert, it’s our mission to not just help people get online, but to help them make a success of it once they’re there.
 And any successful ecommerce business starts with a successful plan, and a big part of that is knowing what your options are.